lectureStudio/lecturePlayer/README.md

 Building with npm:

-Run `npm run build:prod` or `npm run build:dev` for a production or development build.
+Run `npm run webpack:prod` or `npm run webpack:dev` for a production or development build.

 The target directory for build files is: `build`